UMDBPP/command_module/Code/BITS/BITSv4/README.md

      Battery Voltage sensing for long haul flights

-# SHIPMAN 2025 WIP
+# Building Code
-Hi, from the `BITS` folder, run `arduino-cli compile -e BITSv4` to do reproducible builds!
+Hi, from the `BITS` folder, run `arduino-cli compile -e BITSv4` to do reproducible builds.
+I also created a Github Action that will automatically build the BITSv4 code when you push any changes to the master branch.
+You can find the build artifacts at [https://github.com/UMDBPP/command_module/releases](https://github.com/UMDBPP/command_module/releases).